CosmWasm/cosmwasm/README.md

 The low-level `db_read` and `db_write` imports are nicely wrapped for you by a `Storage` implementation (which can be swapped out between real Wasm code and test code).
-This gives you a simple way to read and write data to a custom sub-database that this contract can safely write as it wants.
+This gives you a simple way to read and write data to a custom sub-database that this contract can safely write to as it wants.
 It's up to you to determine which data you want to store here:

 ```rust
 /// Storage provides read and write access to a persistent storage.